Identifiers/spec/README.md

 #### Maps

 A map identifier is a map of values.
 Maps are useful to create a single identifier composed of multiple labeled values of the same type.
 These values are labeled by the map keys.
-The keys are stored in sorted order for consistency.
+The keys are stored in alphabetically-sorted order for consistency.

 #### Composite